Other 2020 Dems begin sharpening criticism of Beto O’Rourke

 Such intraparty fighting is uncommon with the election still about 18 months away and marks a contrast to how nice — or at least not openly antagonistic — the crowded field of Democrats running was to one another before O’Rourke’s announcement.

+Speaking to reporters in Milwaukee on Sunday, O’Rourke tried to clarify the Vanity Fair quote, saying when he saw the story, he thought, “‘Man, I hope I didn’t say that.'”

+“I think the context of that, which makes sense and is the way that I feel, is that I’m born to serve.
+I’m born to try to help bring people together,” he said, later adding: “I don’t know that anyone is born for an office or a position and I certainly am not.
+But I do think that I find my purpose and function in life in doing this kind of work.”

 O’Rourke spent months hinting that he was running for president before finally announcing last week.
-He immediately drew overflow crowds at stops across Iowa, which kicks off presidential primary voting, but then began driving a Dodge Caravan to the battleground midwestern states of Wisconsin, Michigan and Ohio — hoping to indicate that, beyond the primary, he can be a strong Democrat and win places where Hillary Clinton lost to Donald Trump in 2016.
+He immediately drew overflow crowds at stops across Iowa, which kicks off presidential primary voting, but then was driving a Dodge Caravan to the battleground midwestern states of Wisconsin, Michigan and Ohio — hoping to indicate that, beyond the primary, he can be a strong Democrat and win places where Hillary Clinton lost to Donald Trump in 2016.

 On Saturday, O’Rourke acknowledged benefiting from years of inherent white-male privilege.
 But those comments came when he was asked about whether his party would nominate another white guy for president in a year when a record number of women and minorities are running.
 He also said it would be his preference to pick a female running mate — but noted that he has to win the primary first.